 The Long Road Home

-It was snowing, but not just any kind of snow, it was the big, fluffy stuff, floating down like the feathers of angel's wings.
+It was snowing, but not just any kind of snow, it was the big, fluffy stuff, floating down like the feathers of an angel's wings.
 The waiting pines held out their long arms to catch the snowfall even as it piled thick upon their branches and dressed them all in white.
 Eventually, the sheer weight of it dropped with a soft “ka-thunk” to the already growing pile below.